 Jessica is a survivor of domestic violence, sexual assault, and human trafficking.
-Cultural healing is a journey for Jessica, and doing this research, making these connections with all of the strong warriors featured in this report has been an amazing part of her journey.
-Jessica is an avid dreamcatcher maker, and uses dreamcatcher making as a way of therapy.
-The dreamcatchers pictured in this report were made for the interview participants as a way to keep culture in the research and to remain culturally grounded throughout the process.
+Jessica leads and does her own research on MMIP and the correlations such as extractive industries and the foster care system.
 Research is a form of cultural healing, all too often our stories are told by others, so by taking back our voices and using them to educate others is a form of decolonization.
 Living and walking in your truth is medicine, Indigenous knowledge is power, turning pain into power is a beautiful thing.